nixworks/public/news/2018/02/6/README.md

 ##### 2018 Hualien earthquake
 ### [Multiple earthquakes, including a magnitude 6.4 earthquake, strike near Hualien City, Taiwan.
 At least 9 people are killed and over 250 are injured, with extensive damage to many structures in the city. ](/news/2018/02/6/multiple-earthquakes-including-a-magnitude-6-4-earthquake-strike-near-hualien-city-taiwan-at-least-9-people-are-killed-and-over-250-are.md)
-Two people have been killed and more than 100 are injured after two earthquakes struck Taiwan.
-The island&#039;s Premier, William Lai, confirmed 114 people had sustained &quot;light or severe injuries&quot; and others were reportedly trapped inside collapsed buildings.
+Two people have been killed and more than 200 were injured after two earthquakes struck Taiwan.
+The deaths were reported after a hotel in Hualien collapsed following the 6.4-magnitude tremor, which struck 13 miles north-east of the city and at a depth of 5.9 miles, according to the US Geological Sur...

 ##### Weinstein effect
 ### [In the United States, billionaire Steve Wynn, best known for his casino hotels and resorts, resigns as CEO of Wynn Resorts following sexual harassment reports, including a $7.5 million settlement with a former worker at his Las Vegas resort. ](/news/2018/02/6/in-the-united-states-billionaire-steve-wynn-best-known-for-his-casino-hotels-and-resorts-resigns-as-ceo-of-wynn-resorts-following-sexual.md)